guiseppegnixon/mygnix/NixOS Install Guide - Hardened.md

-Of course.
-Here is the definitive, step-by-step guide for building a secure NixOS laptop with a **truly impermanent `/home` directory**.

-This version incorporates all our corrections and decisions, ensuring every step is consistent with the goal of a stateless user environment by default, with persistence explicitly opted into.

-***

 ### **A Definitive Guide to a Secure, Impermanent NixOS Laptop (Final Version)**

 This guide creates a system where the operating system and user environment are ephemeral by default, maximizing security and reproducibility.
 All persistent data is explicitly managed.